KalebGordon/group-4-final-project/README.md

-# group-4-final-project
-Group 4 final project.
+# Group 4 final project

+# Overview

+For this project, we opted to look at data based on Total Emissions per Country.